bdeckard92/dupUT/01-Class-Content/05-Third-Party-APIs/01-Activities/05-jQuery-UI/README.md

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

-* Can we implement drag-and-drop functionality without jQuery?
+* Can we implement drag-and-drop functionality without using jQuery?

 Use [Google](https://www.google.com) or another search engine to research this.